I’ve come to show you the Street of Dreams

 His son?
 He lives here?
 I think about this a while.
 Do you think I could meet him, I ask.

 So I stand on the street.
 Thinking of seeing the great man’s home.
-Where some of the most moving music of Greece was born.
-Finding out more about his life.
+Where some of the most moving musical pieces of Greece were born.

 I stand and watch the Athenian life going on around me.
 The deliveries; the hawkers; the rugs beaten over the side of the balconies; the old women on their way to prepare for services at the many small Byzantine Athenian churches that sit round the city, almost crushed between the modern blocks.